SIGNIFICANT ACCOUNTING POLICIES

 Cash and Cash Equivalents

 For purposes of the statement of cash flows, the Company considers all highly liquid debt instruments purchased with a maturity of three months or less to be cash equivalents to the extent the funds are not being held for investment purposes.
-There were no cash equivalents as of July 31, 2012 or April 30, 2012.
+There were no cash equivalents as of July 31, 2013.

 Inventories are stated at the lower of cost or market.
 Cost is computed on a weighted-average basis, which approximates the first-in, first-out method; market is based upon estimated replacement costs.